 The Mid-Atlantic Conference on British Studies announces the creation of a research travel award for graduate students in British Studies.
-A fund of $1,000 is available for 2016-17, with the possibility of awarding a single grant or two grants of $500 each.
-The dissertation advisor of the graduate student must be a member of the MACBS (click here to learn how to join) and award winners will be expected to present a paper at the MACBS conference following their research travel (the next MACBS conference will be Spring 2017; presentation at the Fall 2016 NACBS conference in Washington DC is also acceptable).
+A fund of $2,000 is available for 2019, with the possibility of awarding a single grant or two grants of $1000 each.
+The dissertation advisor of the graduate student must be a member of the MACBS (click here to learn how to join) and award winners will be expected to present a paper at the MACBS conference following their research travel.
 The award is intended for research travel expenses only.
 Recipients may use the award to fund travel abroad or domestically, as long as the topic being researched relates to British Studies.
-Research travel should be commenced by the end of 2017.
+Research travel should be commenced by the end of summer 2019.

 All materials should be sent by email to:

-Awards will be announced by Feb 1, 2016 and presented at the MACBS conference in spring 2017.
+Awards will be announced by March 1, 2019 and presented at the MACBS conference in April.

 Winers for 2015-16:

 Craig Gallagher, History, Boston College (Advisor: Owen Stanwood), for research on his dissertation, "Covenants and Commerce: Scottish Networks and the Making of the British Atlantic World" ($500)